sscs-ose/DC23-LTC2/padframe/readme.md

     - Add a simulation folder where test benches are available to simulate your padring

+# Extracted spice

+The files `clean.zip` and `pex.zip` contains all the spices extracted from the pads in the pdk.

 # Simulation Tips

 ## Non-Configurable Pads